 - Giving grants to ensure that our Regimental heritage is kept alive and remembered by all, whether retired or serving.
 This enables for example veteran pilgrimages to the Falklands for those who fought there in 1982, and underwrites battlefield tours to Africa and Europe re-tracing the battle honours and actions the Welsh Guards fought during both WW1 and WW2.
 It also helps us to maintain our Regimental Museum in Oswestry.

-- Supporting the Regimental Association and the thirteen branches that exist in it and the many gatherings that are held amongst our veterans, whether for annual Regimental / Association events or branch activities.
+- Supporting the Regimental Association and the twelve branches that exist in it and the many gatherings that are held amongst our veterans, whether for annual Regimental / Association events or branch activities.

 - Ensuring that our Regimental property and archives dating back to our formation in 1915 is properly and securely cared for.
 This includes Regimental Memorials in Wales and elsewhere.